 11.1.1 Proposal.
 An amendment to this Constitution may be proposed by (one 1) of the following two (2) methods:

 11.1.1.1 Section Board of Directors.
-A two-thirds (2/3) vote of the members of the _____Section Board of Directors present at a duly constituted Board meeting, where a quorum is in attendance, provided that a written notice containing the text of the proposed amendment is published to the membership at least thirty (30) days in advance of the meeting.
+A two-thirds (2/3) vote of the members of the Virginia Section Board of Directors present at a duly constituted Board meeting, where a quorum is in attendance, provided that a written notice containing the text of the proposed amendment is published to the membership at least thirty (30) days in advance of the meeting.

 11.1.1.2 Written Petition.
-A Written Petition submitted to the _____Section Secretary, containing the text of the amendment, signed by not less than __ Subscribing Members of the ____Section.
+A Written Petition submitted to the Virginia Section Board of Directors Secretary, containing the text of the amendment, signed by not less than 50% Subscribing Members of the Virginia Section.

-*NOTE: The number of Subscribing Members signing the petition should reflect a reasonable percentage of Section Subscribing Members.

 11.1.2 Society Approval.
 The proposed amendment shall be reviewed and approved by the Society’s Committee on Geographic Units before being voted upon by the Subscribing Members.

 11.1.2.1 Boundary Changes.
-If the proposed amendment involves a change in the ____Section boundaries, this change shall be approved by the Geographic Region Board of Governors prior to any consideration of the Constitution amendment.
+If the proposed amendment involves a change in the Virginia Section boundaries, this change shall be approved by the Geographic Region Board of Governors prior to any consideration of the Constitution amendment by the Section.

 11.1.3 Section Approval.
-The proposed amendment shall be distributed to the Subscribing Members of the ___ Section who shall be given the opportunity to vote.
+The proposed amendment shall be distributed to the Subscribing Members of the Virginia Section who shall be given the opportunity to vote.
 To become effective, the proposed amendment shall receive an affirmative vote of not less than two-thirds (2/3) of the Subscribing Members voting.

-____________ SECTION
+VIRGINIA SECTION

 BYLAWS